pohjoiseen/AoC2024/README.md

 it only had to be simplified.
 Width/height and number of coordinates to take are provided as command line arguments to avoid hardcoding.

+Postfactum/after reading Reddit realized that simpler BFS algorithm is probably better in this case (and for second subproblem two), but anyway this runs near-instantly as it is.

 **Problem 2**: starting with an empty map, begin placing obstacles from the coordinate list one by one until the path from left top to bottom right becomes impossible.
 Output the coordinate of the obstacle which was the final one that made the path impossible.